unprovable/PastyPass/README.md

 1. Go to `about:flags`
 1. Check "Enable Developer Features"
 1. click on '...'
-1. 'Load Extension' and navigate to the code folder...
+1. 'Load Extension' and navigate to the `build/` folder
+1. Select the extension zip file
 1. Confirm 'Show button next to address bar'

 ## Brave Browser